AidanShah/SoftEngTeam/README.md

 ### 5) Accountability

-We will try to keep each other accountable by utilizing a court of ethics run by the other members of the team.
+We will try to keep each other accountable by utilizing a court of ethics run by the other members of the team to keep everyone adhering to the contract.
 These members will rule on the punishment/resolution to the conflict.

 ### 6) Conflict